-I know there are many other tools and distribution methods available right now, but Microsoft Word is still the most universally accepted.
-If you send your resume in another file format, you increase the risk that the reader can't open it.
-If they can't open it, they'll likely email you to ask for another format, but if they have lots of candidates to choose from, maybe they won't bother.
+I know there are many other tools and distribution methods available right now, but Microsoft Word and PDF are still the most universally accepted.
+If you send your resume in another format, such as a Pages file, you increase the risk that the reader can't open it.
+If they can't open it, they may not bother asking you for a different format (it may depend on how many other great candidates they already have).
 Don't take the chance.
 The first step is to make sure it can be received and opened.

 2. Include the necessary contact information